All Episodes

 They say he's lost his luster in news conferences.

-Perhaps news conferences are not the president's best format, but the bottom line is if he gets the start treaty and has come through a lame dog session, which is Al and Eugene and you have been pointing out, has been so much better than advertised, better than any of us thought it would be.
+Perhaps news conferences are not the president's best format, but the bottom line is if he gets the start treaty and has come through a lame duck session, which as Al and Eugene and you have been pointing out, has been so much better than advertised, better than any of us thought it would be.

 They have one don't ask, don't tell.

-They will have a continuing resolution, although they've lost the big spending bill, uh, which was really uh blindsiding of the Senate leader by the by that on the earmark issue.
+They will have a continuing resolution, although they've lost the big spending bill, which was really a blindsiding of the Senate leader by that on the earmark issue.

-But uh given everything that they've accomplished so far, he goes out of town before he leaves for vacation, has his own forum, and I think it's uh it's exactly what he ought to be doing.
+But given everything that they've accomplished so far, he goes out of town before he leaves for vacation, has his own forum, and I think it's exactly what he ought to be doing.

 But don't do the press conference.

-What about this better lame duck session than advertised?
+What about this better lame duck session and advertised?

 He's had a better lame duck session and advertised better than any of us thought it would be.